Barry R. Hill, D.Ed.

 Lebanon Valley College of Pennsylvania

-Barry R. Hill is professor of music, Director of the Music Recording Technology Degree Program, and Founding Director of the Center for Excellence in Teaching and Learning at Lebanon Valley College of Pennsylvania.
-He is responsible for developing curriculum, teaching courses in the areas of recording and music business, and developing and maintaining multi-room recording studio facilities in this unique four-year liberal arts program.
+Barry R. Hill is professor of music, Director of the Audio & Music Production Degree Program, and Founding Director of the Center for Excellence in Teaching and Learning at Lebanon Valley College of Pennsylvania.
+He is responsible for developing curriculum, teaching courses in the areas of recording and audio engineering, overseeing a team of adjunct instructors, and supervising recording studio facilities in this unique four-year liberal arts program.
 For the teaching and learning center, Dr. Hill organized seminars, faculty forums, grants, and the development of resources that can aid faculty in better understanding how students learn.